Chymyst/chymyst-core/core/src/main/tut/chymyst-quick.md

 The corresponding molecules are called **blocking molecules**.

 Blocking emitters can be understood as molecule emitters that automatically include a built-in continuation function.
-A reaction that consume a blocking molecule should call the continuation function, which can be seen as "emitting a reply value".
+A reaction that consume a blocking molecule should call the continuation function, which can be seen as emitting a **reply value**.
 A call to emit a blocking molecule will block the calling thread, until a reaction starts, consumes the blocking molecule, and emits a reply value.
+After that, the calling thread will receive the reply value, and its execution will continue.

-Blocking emitters are declared using the `b[T, R]` syntax, where `T` is the type of the molecule's payload value and `R` is the type of their **reply value**.
+Blocking emitters are declared using the `b[T, R]` syntax, where `T` is the type of the molecule's payload value and `R` is the type of the reply value.

 Using this feature, the previous code can be rewritten more concisely: